Experimental measurements of the granular density of modes via impact: Results and Analysis

 Now that the velocity of the particles around the sensors can be deduced, the rest of the calculation follows straightforwardly.
-For each particle type, i.e. 6~mm monodisperse, 8~mm monodisperse, or bidisperse, and at each pressure the velocity autocorrelation function, $C_v(t)$, is found by finding the average charge autocorrelation function for all the sensors.
+For each particle type, i.e., 6~mm monodisperse, 8~mm monodisperse, or bidisperse, and at each pressure the velocity autocorrelation function, $C_v(t)$, is found by finding the average charge autocorrelation function for all the sensors.
 Then, as described in Equation~\ref{eq:DOM}, the FFT of $C_v$ gives the density of modes.
 Now that we have obtained the density of modes, a final smoothing step is taken by applying a median filter with a 15~Hz window to the density of modes.
 Compared to the 25~kHz data range, a 15~Hz filter window does not substantially change the density of modes other than a slight flattening of some of the peaks, but it does smooth some of the noise fluctuations seen in the data.
 The results of these calculations are shown Figure~\ref{fig:DOM}.
 These results are reported in the frequency range of 10~Hz to 25~kHz.
 10~Hz is the lowest frequency that we report due to the fact that the impactor ball has a bouncing period of approximately 10~Hz and the low frequency 3dB point of our piezoelectric circuitry is 16~Hz.
 The high frequency cutoff of 25~kHz is set by the Nyquist frequency.
+As a check that our results are above the noise threshold of the electronics, we also add the power spectrum of the noise found in Figure~\ref{fig:noise} to the results in Figure~\ref{fig:DOM}.
+We add the power spectrum due to Wiener-Khinchin’s theorem~\cite{Champeney1987} that equates the power spectrum with the Fourier transform of the autocorrelation function.